jacobtomlinson/carte-noire/_posts/2015-09-28-rails-finders.md

 This time, it worked like a charm.
 But why?
 These questions were my motivation for looking into the details of Rails finders.
 Here's a summary of what I found in [Agile Web Development with Rails] (http://www.amazon.com/Agile-Development-Rails-Facets-Ruby/dp/1937785564) and in [Rails documentation] (http://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html).

 Finder methods are located in the ActiveRecord module of Rails, which contains methods that make it possible for us to interact with the database without ever having learned a word of SQL.
 The simplest way of finding a row in a table is to use the <code>find()</code> method.
 This method takes the id of the object we're searching for as an argument.
 For example, game.pieces.find(5) will return a piece with id of 5.
 However, usually we don't know the id of our model objects and instead we need to use their attributes as parameters.
-Passing search parameters to the  <code>find()</code> method can be done like this:
+Passing search parameters to the  <code>find()</code> method can be done by replacing <code>find()</code> with <code>find_by()</code> like this:

 <div class = "highlight">
  <pre>